 - "The interior materials are mostly excellent.
 Soft-touch padded plastics with attractive finishes cover the dash, arm rests and the top of the doors in most models.
-The doors' lower surfaces, around the map pockets, have a hard surface and unattractive look.
-The sculpted leather seats in the model I drove were comfortable and attractive.
-The thick leather-wrapped steering wheel looks and feels solid and sporty." -- Detroit Free Press (2013)
+The doors' lower surfaces, around the map pockets, have a hard surface and unattractive look." -- Detroit Free Press (2013)

 - "If there is a spot where the new Dart separates itself from its compact-car competition, it is the interior.
-It feels more like that of a midsize car than a compact, with ample front-seat space and rear-seat legroom.
-The seats are excellent, with the front buckets being class leaders, with good side bolstering and seat bottoms that keep you planted.
-We liked both the cloth and leather-covered models." -- AutoWeek (2013)
+It feels more like that of a midsize car than a compact, with ample front-seat space and rear-seat legroom." -- AutoWeek (2013)

-- "We highly recommend springing for the available 8.4-inch touchscreen interface for the entertainment and navigation systems.
-Also found on some other Dodge models, it features easy-to-navigate menus, big touch buttons and an accompanying knob that makes whipping through iPod menus a breeze." -- Edmunds (2013)
+- "We highly recommend springing for the available 8.4-inch touchscreen infotainment interface, which you can get with or without a navigation system.
+It features straightforward menus, large on-screen buttons and an accompanying knob that makes whipping through iPod menus a breeze." -- Edmunds

 - "In terms of usability, this infotainment system sets the standard for the market, let alone the segment." -- Left Lane News (2013)

-- "The trunk is wide at the back, but absolute volume is only class-competitive, and sickle-shaped lid hinges dip into the load area.
-The rear seat back folds (split folding on all but the base SE), but the headrests have to be removed if a front seat is even halfway back, and the opening revealed is oddly shaped and not very large." -- Consumer Guide (2013)
+- "The trunk is wide at the back, but absolute volume is only class-competitive, and sickle-shaped lid hinges dip into the load area." -- Consumer Guide (2013)